Simple Instructions for How to Frame a Shed

 This blog post explains overall layout priorities and shows assembly and square-up of floor framing:

 Stud Layout Simplified:

-Layout for wall framing takes many factors into consideration.
+There are several factors to consider in the wall framing process of building a shed.
 Members such as plates, studs, cripples, headers, sill plates and backing each have a specific place and purpose in wall construction.
-The final assmebly can be confusing with so many different elements included.
-To simplify this tutorial I use the Layers feaure of SketchUp to hide everything but the studs while showing preliminary stud layout principals:
+The final assembly can be confusing with so many different elements included.
+To simplify this tutorial I use the Layers feature of SketchUp to hide everything but the studs while showing preliminary stud layout principals:

-Its important to emphasize that the example shown here is intended only as an introductory layout tutorial meant to convey basic but functional standards and concepts.
+Its important to emphasize that the example shown here is intended only as an introductory layout tutorial meant to convey basic but functional standards and concepts of how to frame a shed.
 Its a little bit “old school” in theory by not necessarily incorporating material conservation, thermal transmission or minimal required strength layout factors which are important but advanced building considerations.
 The great thing about first building a SketchUp model is that anyone with a desire to implement more advanced building practices can optimize their model to optimize these concepts and more to truly realize their design goals.

 Every Room Gets a Door:

 One of the first lessons I learned as a young ambitious carpenter being taught layout methods was “every room gets a door”.
 Those words, spoken by my Irish mentor, echo through my mind to this day any time I’m penciling layout on plates.
 It’s an important lesson as is learning how to incorporate openings into wall framing layout for doors and windows.
 A “rough opening” is required to provide space for installing doors, windows, vents and the like.
 This video expands the basic stud layout principles explained above by using SketchUp model capabilities to manipulate framing members to add rough openings for a window and door to the shed.